-When you consider SOC as a Service, make sure that your service provider has skilled professionals who can respond to attacks against the IT technologies deployed at your environment.
+When you consider SOC-as-a-Service, make sure that your service provider has skilled professionals who can respond to attacks against the IT technologies deployed in your environment.
 For example, if your IT infrastructure is mainly UNIX-based, your Service Provider must have Incident Responders for UNIX systems.

 Here are few questions that you might ask your provider:

 - What is their MTTR?
 Is it in minutes, hours, or days?

 - What are they doing to minimize their MTTR?